pscally1005/pscally1005.github.io/_posts/hidden/2024-08-23-trap-foods-meals.markdown

 - Gnocchi

 <center><a href="https://www.reddit.com/r/memes/comments/evkfi5/hmmm_i_have_been_eating_healthy_food_the_whole/"><img src="/assets/Misc/Nutrition/Trap/fried.jpg" alt="" class="larger-image"></a></center>
 &emsp;Most of these foods contain extremely high amounts of oil, butter, cheese, or mayo, or they are deep fried (or both).
 No one thinks that potato chips or French fries are healthy just because they come from potatoes.
-While all of these dishes can me made in ways that won't clog your arteries, it's best to be mindful about what you're eating, as the calories for all of these can very quickly add up.
+While all of these dishes can me made in ways that won't clog your arteries, it's best to be mindful about what you're eating, as the <a href="/misc/calories">calories</a> for all of these can very quickly add up.

 <br><u><font size="+2">Sources</font></u><br>
 1. <a href="https://www.youtube.com/watch?v=aeM4jD9Uv_Y">10 'Healthy' Foods That Are Worse Than You Think</a><br>